sensu/sensu-docs-legacy/docs/0.29/reference/server.md

 servers in a Sensu cluster.
 For more information on configuring a Sensu cluster, please see [Scaling Sensu][13] (below).

-## Automated leader election
+## Automated task election

 The Sensu server processes (i.e. `sensu-server` and `sensu-enterprise`) are designed to [scale horizontally][14] (i.e. by adding systems).
 No additional configuration is required to run a cluster of Sensu servers, other than the location of the [transport][15] and [data store][16].
-When Sensu servers start, they will automatically identify or elect a "leader", which leader will fulfill certain [leadership duties][17].
+When Sensu servers start, they will automatically elect Sensu servers to be responsible for certain tasks.
+A Sensu server may be elected for more than one task.
+A server task can only run on one Sensu server at a time and will automatically failover to another Sensu server in the event of a service failure or restart.

-All Sensu servers in a Sensu cluster monitor the state of cluster leadership on a 10-second interval, automatically electing a new leader if the current leader hasn't confirmed leadership in more than 30 seconds.
+All Sensu servers in a Sensu cluster monitor the state of task execution on a 10-second interval, automatically electing a new Sensu server for a task if the current one hasn't confirmed execution in more than 30 seconds.

-### Leadership duties
+### Server tasks

-In a Sensu server cluster, there are a few duties which are not distributed to all of the Sensu servers in the cluster.
-The following duties are only provided by the Sensu server leader:
+In a Sensu server cluster, there are a few tasks that are distributed amongst the Sensu servers in the cluster.
+The following tasks only run on one Sensu server at a time and will automatically failover to another Sensu server in the event of a service failure or restart:

 - **Check request publisher**.
-The Sensu server leader is responsible for publishing check requests to the transport for all configured checks.
+The Sensu server is responsible for publishing check requests to the transport for all configured checks.
 See [check execution scheduling][18] for more information.
 - **Client monitor**.
-The Sensu server leader is responsible for monitoring the [client registry][19] and creating [client keepalive events][20] for stale clients.
+The Sensu server is responsible for monitoring the [client registry][19] and creating [client keepalive events][20] for stale clients.
 - **Check result monitor**.
-The Sensu server leader is responsible for monitoring check results and creating TTL events for check results with expired [check TTLs][21]
+The Sensu server is responsible for monitoring check results and creating TTL events for check results with expired [check TTLs][21]
 - **Check result aggregation pruning**.
-The Sensu server leader is responsible for monitoring check aggregates and pruning stale aggregate results.
+The Sensu server is responsible for monitoring check aggregates and pruning stale aggregate results.

+To observe which Sensu server is currently reponsible for one or more tasks, see [API /info][23].

 ## Scaling Sensu